letsar/state_watcher/packages/state_watcher/README.md

   @override
   Widget build(BuildContext context, BuildStore store) {
-    // As with StateWatcher we can get the store. return FloatingActionButton(
+    // As with WatcherBuilder we can get the store. return FloatingActionButton(
       tooltip: 'Increment',
       onPressed: () {